spacetelescope/jupyterhub-deploy/fuse/README.md

 $ helm uninstall -n fuse tike-fuse-dev  # Delete all fuse resources,  opposite of fuse-deploy
 ```

+*NOTE:* all of the above is basically kubernetes based.
+Part of this scheme
+involves making /s3 on a node represent an S3 bucket.
+That can be observed
+directly by using SSM to connect to the node.

 # How does it work?